Foot Fracture Treatment in Dallas & Frisco

 Can You Walk on a Fractured Foot?

 Some people believe that walking on a broken foot is impossible, however this is not true.
-It depends on which bone is fractured (and where along its length), if the fracture is displaced, how supportive your shoes are, and your own tolerance for discomfort whether you can walk on a broken foot.
+It depends on which bone is fractured (and where along its length), if it is a displaced fracture, how supportive your shoes are, and your own tolerance for discomfort whether you can walk on a broken foot.
 It is thus feasible to walk on a fractured foot, however, doing so is likely to be extremely painful and may even worsen the situation.

 What Does a Fractured Foot Feel Like?